0x3EF8/WordCloud-Generator/README.md

 4. The script will:
    - Read the text from `data.txt`.
    - Show a word cloud on your screen.
 5. The word cloud will be displayed.
 Use the toolbar’s save icon to download it.
-The image will be saved in the same folder with the default name wordcloud.png.

 ## Example

 If your `data.txt` contains something like: